Programs & Services

 The ABCUSD Community Resource Team is a collection of local partner agencies that support ABC's students and families.
 Partners offer services like individual and family mental health therapy and supportive activities & programs.

-The Fedde Community Resource Center (CRC) is next to the Fedde MS campus.
-The CRC has on-site health and mental health services, adult education, and a community closet for families.
+The ABC Cares Community Resource Center (CRC) is next to the Fedde MS campus.

 ABCUSD's Foster Youth Achievement Program and Homeless Youth Achievement Program offer specialized services and support to eligible students and families.
 Youth identified and enrolled in the program have access to a Foster/Homeless Youth Liaison at school.
 Students receive supportive services such as academic support, immediate enrollment, school stability, and social-emotional services.